-Unlike surgical procedures that might require a long recovery process, dental bridges enable smoother, faster recovery.
+We provide dental bridges in NW Calgary that enable smoother, faster recovery, unlike other surgical procedures.
 You can go about your normal activities within a day or so.

 Patients may experience some tenderness and soreness in the mouth as a result of the dentist grinding down the teeth.
 Your gum may also bleed and feel tender after the treatment process.
 This soreness usually goes away within a few days.
 The gums will need a few weeks to heal completely after the procedure.